 Good faith cooperation with a research misconduct proceeding.

-On or before the date on which the respondent is notified, or the inquiry begins, whichever is earlier, the Associate Dean must take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the research misconduct proceeding, inventory the records and evidence and sequester them in a secure manner, except that where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.
+On or before the date on which the respondent is notified, or the inquiry begins, whichever is earlier, the Assistant Vice President must take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the research misconduct proceeding, inventory the records and evidence and sequester them in a secure manner, except that where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.

-The Associate Dean, in consultation with the Vice President for Academic Affairs and Dean, will appoint an inquiry committee and committee chair as soon after the initiation of the inquiry as is practical.
+The Assistant Vice President, in consultation with the Vice President for Academic Affairs and Dean, will appoint an inquiry committee and committee chair as soon after the initiation of the inquiry as is practical.
 The inquiry committee must consist of at least three (3) individuals (must be an odd number) who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the inquiry and should include individuals with the appropriate scientific expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the inquiry.

 Defines research misconduct;